General enquiries: 0800 326 5559

 Dual Diagnosis: Alcohol and Suicide

-Alcohol use and suicide are strongly correlated.
 Of those in treatment for alcohol use, 86% have a mental health problem.
-(1) In the majority of cases it’s impossible to tell which condition came first.
+[1] In the majority of cases it is impossible to tell which condition came first.

 There are various risk factors associated with both mental health and addiction conditions.